 The Importance of Water Purification

-With the 8 different methods we've reviewed, all have their own strengths and weaknesses.
-Some have stood the test of time and some are revolutionary advances in technology.
+Of the eight different methods we've reviewed, all have their strengths and weaknesses.
+Some have stood the test of time, and some are revolutionary technological advances.
 The best approach would be to utilize multiple methods, ensuring that you and your family are guaranteed the cleanest water possible.

 Thank you for taking the time to read our article on how to purify water for drinking.
 We'd love to hear your feedback in the comments section below.
 If you've found this article to be useful and are interested in learning more, be sure to sign up for our newsletter.